このブラウザは動作対象外となる予定です。

 Evolving lifestyles through the use of household appliances

-Lifestyles with household electric appliances began with the use of lamps and radios
+Lifestyles with household electric appliances began with the use of

 We are surrounded by many household electric appliances today